simonerom/iotex-docs/docs/misc.md

 ## Bookkeeping

 Bookkeeping is a GraphQL web interface for reward distributions, which collects voting status and calculates corresponding voters' reward for a given delegate within a certain epoch range.

+***While we keep bookkeeping for analytics, we recommend delegates use [Hermes](http://hermes.to) for auto-distribute voters' rewards.**

 ### Get Voters' Rewards Given A Delegate Name